hzi-bifo/seq2geno2pheno/README.md

   seq2geno -f options.yml
 ```

-The input file is an yaml file where all options are described.
+The input file is a yaml file where all options are described.
 The file consists of the parts described below:

 - functions: the target computational processes